saidvandeklundert/notes/C/extend_python/README.md

 - C gives you low-level control over the hardware
 - there are a log of other C modules that you will be able to leverage directly in your code

-In my case, the only valid reason I really have is getting more familiar with C and CPython.
+For me personally, the only reason I have is getting more familiar with C and CPython.
+If I _really_ had to extend Python to speed things up, I would probably turn to Rust.

 # How to extend Python with C?